cockroachdb/docs/cockroachcloud/network-authorization.md

 ## VPC peering

-VPC peering allows you to connect your GCP or AWS application servers directly to your CockroachCloud cluster using internal IP addresses, thus limiting exposure to the public network and reducing network latency.

 {{site.data.alerts.callout_info}}
-Self-service VPC peering setup is available only for GCP clusters.
+Self-service VPC peering is a limited-availability feature for GCP clusters.
 For AWS clusters, [contact us](https://support.cockroachlabs.com/hc/en-us/requests/new).
 {{site.data.alerts.end}}

-### Using CockroachCloud VPC peering for GCP applications

-If you select GCP as your Cloud provider while creating your CockroachCloud cluster, you can use [Google Cloud's VPC Network Peering](https://cloud.google.com/vpc/docs/vpc-peering) feature to connect your GCP application to your CockroachCloud cluster.
+If you select GCP as your Cloud provider while [creating your CockroachCloud cluster](create-your-cluster.html), you can use [Google Cloud's VPC Network Peering](https://cloud.google.com/vpc/docs/vpc-peering) feature to connect your GCP application directly to your CockroachCloud cluster using internal IP addresses, thus limiting exposure to the public network and reducing network latency.

-Setting up a VPC peering connection between your CockroachCloud cluster and GCP application is a two-part process that involves configuring the IP range and size while creating the CockroachCloud cluster and establishing the peering connection after creating the cluster.
+Setting up a VPC peering connection between your CockroachCloud cluster and GCP application is a two-part process:

+- Configure the IP range and size while creating the CockroachCloud cluster
+- Configure a peering connection after creating the cluster

 {{site.data.alerts.callout_info}}
 Self-service VPC peering setup is available only while creating a new CockroachCloud cluster.
 To set up VPC peering for existing clusters, [contact us](https://support.cockroachlabs.com/hc/en-us/requests/new).
 {{site.data.alerts.end}}

+### Configure the IP range and size while creating your CockroachCloud cluster

 While creating your CockroachCloud cluster, [enable VPC peering](create-your-cluster.html) and configure the IP address range and size (in CIDR format) for the CockroachCloud network based on the following considerations: